andaqu/auto-pdf-highlighter/README.md

 (Optional steps below)

 If you prefer to have the script run automatically upon system startup, you can convert it to an executable.
+The following guide is for Windows users.

 5. Convert `service.py` to an executable:
    - To convert to an executable: